Healthcare

 In case of a life-threatening emergency, call 112.
 Flexible Human Services also has an out-of-hours emergency phone number; someone is available 24/7 for emergencies.
 They can help you with translation and with making an appointment with the doctor's office (in case of a non-life-threatening emergency).

-Everyone in the Netherlands is required to have basic insurance.
-All basic insurances in the Netherlands cover the same medical expenses.
+Everyone in the Netherlands is required to have basic health insurance.
+All basic insurance policies in the Netherlands cover the same healthcare costs.
 The Dutch government determines which costs are covered in this basic insurance.

-With basic insurance, you are covered for many medical expenses.
-Do you need to go to GP?
-Or do you need to go (by ambulance) to the hospital for emergency care?
+With the basic insurance, you are covered for many medical expenses.
+Do you need to go to the GP?
+Or do you need to go to the hospital (by ambulance) for emergency care?
 Do you need medication?
-With the health insurance* you are insured for this.
+With health insurance* you are insured for this.
 Dental care and physiotherapy are not included in the basic insurance and you have to pay for them yourself.

-*Sometimes medications require you to pay a eigen bijdrage .
-See the explanation of 'eigen bijdrage' below
+*Sometimes you have to pay an eigen bijdrage for medicines.
+See the explanation about 'eigen bijdrage' below

 Flexible Human Services